 Here's another sweet-and-savory combo that is sure to please the palate of even picky eaters.
-Chicken is slow-cooked until tender with onions, garlic, saffron, ginger, and cinnamon and then topped with dried apricots which have been poached in syrup.
+Chicken is slowly cooked until tender with onions, garlic, saffron, ginger, and cinnamon and then topped with dried apricots that have been poached in syrup.
 As with other fruit tagines, this one is quite easy to make.

 04 of 10Continue to 5 of 10 below.